-Bits b_5 to b_0 of this byte shall identify the product revision number in binary notation.
+Bits b5 to b0 of this byte shall identify the product revision number in binary notation.

-Bits b_7 to b_6 shall indicate the type of Layer structure (see 4.10)
+Bits b7 to b6 shall indicate the type of Layer structure (see 4.10)

-- 00 indicates that the Layer structure is not specified, - 01 indicates a disc with an "inverted-stack" or equivalent Layer structure, - 10 indicates a disc with a "2P" or equivalent Layer structure, - 11 reserved.
+- 00 indicates that the Layer structure is not specified. - 01 indicates a disk with an "inverted-stack" or equivalent Layer structure, - 10 indicates a disk with a "2P" or equivalent Layer structure, - 11 reserved.